kg4zow/remarkable.jms1.info/src/info/ssh.md

-    To do so, this device acts as an USB ethernet device, and you can connect using the SSH protocol using the username 'root' and the password **'xxxxxxxx'**.
+    To do so, this device acts as an USB ethernet device, and you can connect using the SSH protocol using the username 'root' and the password 'xxxxxxxx'.

-    The IP addresses availabel to connect to are listed below:
+    The IP addresses available to connect to are listed below:

     10.11.99.1
     ```